 This structure houses interdisciplinary laboratories, classrooms, and offices.
 SEAS-dedicated space includes administrative offices (finance and budget; procurement; and research administration) and the scientific machine shop.

-Opening in the fall of 2020, the Science & Engineering Complex (SEC) is most significant new building constructed by Harvard in a generation.
+The Science & Engineering Complex (SEC) is most significant new building constructed by Harvard in a generation.
 The SEC will feature state-of-the-art classrooms, active learning labs, maker space, faculty labs, community space and a café.
 Green design makes it one of the most environmentally sustainable facilities of its kind.
 The SEC is located across the street from the Harvard Business School campus, the Harvard Innovation Lab, Life Lab, and ArtLab.